roboscienceorg/book/source/Planning/PotentialFunctions.rst

 It will stop when it reaches a critical point, :math:`q^*`:
 :math:`\nabla U(q^*)=0.` This point is a maximum, minimum or saddle point.
-It depends on the eigenvalues of the Hessian
+It depends on the eigenvalues of the :index:`Hessian`

 .. math::